hughest64/trivia-svelte5/README.md

 `npm run test` will start a Django dev server on port 7000 using the test database and run all tests.

 Tests can also be run directly in vscode if the playwright extension is installed.
 Just open a test file and click the play button next to the test. (if it works, the extension can be a bit flaky.)

 Note that this will use the development database/server which should be running on `127.0.0.01:8000`

-See the [testing readme](/tests/README.md) for information on creating Playwright tests for the project and how the test configuration works.
+See the [testing readme](/tests/README.md) for information on creating Playwright tests and how the test configuration works.

 ### Django